Collinear Factorization at sub-asymptotic kinematics and validation in a diquark spectator model: Sub-asymptotic kinematics in detail

 At LO, the unintegrated hadronic tensor contains two delta functions, see Eqs.~\eqref{eq:WmunuDIS}-\eqref{eq:WmunuRES}, which originate from the upper and lower cuts in the diagrams of Figure~\ref{fig:ep_scattering_model}.
 These delta functions impose

-and the solutions of this equation system, denoted by $x_\text{ex}$ and $k^2_\text{ex}$, enter in the calculation of the $k_T$-unintegrated hadronic tensor~\eqref{eq:Wmunu_j_kTsq}.
+and the exact solutions of this system of equations, denoted by $x_\text{ex}$ and $k^2_\text{ex}$, enter in the calculation of the $k_T$-unintegrated hadronic tensor~\eqref{eq:Wmunu_j_kTsq}.
 Note that Eqs.~\eqref{eq:delta_hard} and~\eqref{eq:delta_target} are coupled.
-However, as we discussed in the main text, the upper cut \eqref{eq:delta_hard} provides the main constraint on the light cone fraction $x$, since $k^2$ only contributes to it at next to leading order in $1/Q^4$ (or rather $1/W^4$).
+However, as we already discussed in the main text, the upper cut \eqref{eq:delta_hard} provides the main constraint on the light cone fraction $x$, since $k^2$ only contributes to it at next to leading order in $1/Q^4$ (or rather $1/W^4$).
 The lower cut \eqref{eq:delta_target} then constraints $k^2$ as a function of $x$.

 In order to highlight the role of the $W^2$ scale in determining the kinematics of the process, we can express the hard scattering invariant mass, $(k+q)^2$, as